ESMValGroup/ESMValTool_Tutorial/_episodes/04-recipe.md

 If everything is okay, you should see that ESMValTool is printing a lot of output to the command line.
 The final message should be "Run was successful".
 The exact output varies depending on your machine, but it should look something like the example output below.
-(FIXME: update output with new example recipe)

 > ## Example output
 >